Patient information on endometriosis

 Endometriosis is where cells, similar to those in the lining of the womb (called endometrium) have seeded themselves inside the tummy and pelvis.

-These cells (called implants) look like pepper sprinkles inside the tummy.
+These cells (called implants or deposits) look like pepper sprinkles inside the tummy.
 These implants swell in the days before a period and bleed inside the tummy.
 This causes the typical symptoms of pain before a period and often excruciatingly painful periods.

 Endometriosis causes irritation and inflammation.
 This can result in one structure sticking to another (called adhesions).
 Adhesions can be fine like cobwebs or can be like ‘superglue’.
 In the most severe endometriosis, the adhesions can bind the womb, tubes, ovaries and bowels together.